The Templer Foundation: Erin’s Light; An Early Intervention Program

 What is Early Intervention?

-- cognitive (thinking ability, learning new skills)
+- cognitive (thinking ability, problem solving, comprehension)

-- communication (listening, speaking, hearing)
+- communication (listening, understanding, speaking)

 - social (feelings and building relationships)